zeta-chain/node/contrib/localnet/orchestrator/smoketest/README.md

 ## Getting Started

-TODO: Add instructions for running the smoketest tool directly from the command line.
+TODO: Add instructions for running the E2E test tool directly from the command line.